prakaa/phd_thesis/source/16_appendix_1.md

 |       Solar PV       |         Floor          |           -            |           -            |           -            |
 |        Hydro         |           35           |           60           |          300           |          Cap           |

 : Offers by resources type for NSW and SA across all scenarios.
-The market floor and cap prices used were -1000 AUD/MW/hr and 15,000 AUD/MW/hr, respectively.  {#tbl:resourceoffers}
+The market floor and cap prices used were -1000 AUD/MW/hr and 15,000 AUD/MW/hr, respectively.  []{#tbl:resourceoffers short-caption="Offers by resource type for NSW and SA across all scenarios"}

 [^8]: For all conventional resources, the distribution of offer prices resembles "hockey-stick" offer curves that are common in the NEM [@energysynapseDemandResponseNational2020] and in other electricity markets [@hurlbutProtectingMarketHockey2004].
 Moreover, for most peaking conventional resources, energy is offered at or just above the strike price of cap options/futures (300 AUD/MWh).